dyn20/Writeups-CTF/TamilCTF/BecomeAdmin/README.md

 ![](img3.png)

-Try to click Click me to get flag, but no flag for you.
+Try to click `Click me to get flag`, but no flag for you.
 Just a joke.

 You will be redirected to a page with path is `/flagishere`.
-In this page, you can login and maybe a choice to reset your password if you lost it.
+In this page, you can login and choose to reset your password if you lost it.

 ![](img4.png)